mattzeunert/mattzeunert.github.io/_posts/2016-10-11-mapping-uk-employment.md

 To substitute for the information provided by the stacked bar I added a list of the largest regional industries to the table.

-To continue to allow serendipitous discoveries I also added a section with random industries.
+In order to continue allowing serendipitous discoveries I also added a section with random industries.

 ![Northern Ireland Employment Table](/img/blog/uk-employment/table.png)